Northeastern University, College of Computer and Information Science

 You can run tests from the app as many or as few times as you like.
 We would like you to run tests on different networks that you mobile device connects to, and at different times of day.

 The possible risks or discomforts of the study are minimal.
-When you use the app, we will record the traffic it generates and use this data to determine whether your Internet service provider (ISP) is interfering with your network traffic in any way.
-If you choose to record your own app traffic for replaying, we will store this traffic as well.
-This data will be shared only with co-investigators, and it will not be annotated with any personally identifiable information.
+When you use the app, we will record the traffic it generates (including timestamps) and use this data to determine whether your Internet service provider (ISP) is interfering with your network traffic in any way.
 If available, we will collect information about your network, signal strength, operating system, and coarse-grained location (no more precise than a 1km radius of your location).
+Data concerning the network performance you receive while running tests (including timestamps), as well as information about your network, signal strength, operating system and jurisdiction (e.g., country, state, province) will be anonymized and made publicly available so that others can reproduce our findings.
+All other data will be shared only with co-investigators, and it will not be annotated with any personally identifiable information.

 There are no direct benefits to you from participating in this study.
 However, by running the app you may help us learn more about how ISPs interfere with Internet traffic from mobile devices.
 You will not be paid for your participation in this study.